jdmx0/jdmx0/README.md

 i am jay

-i enjoy osint, drones, ai and really anything tech or defense related. i like to build software tools and hardware.
+i enjoy osint, drones, ai and really anything tech or defense related. i like to build cybersecurity tools and AI powered hardware.

 mostly focused on cybersecurity and osint. i am currently employed as a security analyst.